Dani Weatherholt: Orlando Pride (2016–2019)

 In January 2016, Weatherholt was selected by Orlando Pride in the fourth-round (31st overall pick) of the 2016 NWSL College Draft.
 She signed with the club in April 2016.
 She went on to play 12 appearances her first year at the club.
 She had her contract option exercised for the 2017 season where she made 19 appearances and scored one goal.
 She was offered a new contract for the 2018 season.
 During that season Weatherholt played 23 games for the club, tied for the most in the season for any Orlando Pride player alongside Shelina Zadorsky.
 Her contract option exercised for the 2019 season.

 Loan to Melbourne Victory (2018–2019)

 On October 16, 2018, the Melbourne Victory announced they had signed Weatherholt on loan for the 2018–2019 W-League season.
 She made 12 appearances as the team won the Premiership title, marking Weatherholt's first professional trophy.

 Reign FC (2020–2021)

 On January 22, 2020, Weatherholt was traded to Reign FC in exchange for Reign's natural second-round pick in the 2021 NWSL College Draft.

-Angel City FC (2022–)
+Angel City FC (2022–2023)

 Weatherholt got selected by Angel City FC in the 2022 NWSL Expansion Draft She was named to the team's 25 player preseason roster before the 2022 Season.
+She made 41 regular season appearances across two seasons in Los Angeles, winning 185 duels, 47 tackles and creating 10 chances.

+North Carolina Courage (2024–present)

+On January 16, 2024, North Carolina Courage announced they had signed Weatherholt to a two-year contract until 2025 as she was a free agent at the conclusion of the 2023 season.
+She scored on her club debut off the bench against the Houston Dash on the opening matchday on March 16, 2024.
+She played variously as a defensive midfielder, center back, or left back depending on the Courage's need; head coach Sean Nahas said "That's why we brought her here.
+She is basically a Swiss Army knife".
+She made 21 appearances with 8 starts as the Courage finished the season in fifth place.